Low-Carb Keto Drinks That Will Keep You In Ketosis

 Keto Diet Drinks

 Diet drinks like Diet Coke, Coke Zero, and similar zero-calorie sodas may sound perfect for the keto diet, and they are better than regular sodas, but they do come with problems.
 "They contain artificial sweeteners that can have a laxative effect when consumed in excess, and may boost sweet cravings," says Clark.
 Even though diet sodas are a keto-friendly drink, you might want to skip stocking up on discounted two-liter bottles.

 Keto Sugar-Free Energy Drinks

-Keto followers can have sugar-free energy drinks like Red Bull Sugarfree (3 grams of carbs), Rockstar Sugar Free (zero carbs), or Monster Zero Ultra (zero sugar and zero calories).
+Turns out, sugar-free energy beverages like Red Bull Sugarfree (3 grams of carbs), Rockstar Sugar Free (zero carbs), and Monster Zero Ultra (zero sugar and zero calories) could be some of the best drinks for keto followers, with a few catches.
 "They are a low-carb choice, but not necessarily a healthy one," says Clark.
 "They're packed with artificial flavors, sweeteners, and caffeine, which can have adverse effects for some people."